 Internal Application Development

-- Manage collaboration tools for data sharing
+- Manage collaboration tools for data sharing and remote project collaboration.

-- Hardware repair
+- Hardware repairs

-- Equipment ordering
+- Equipment orders

-- Software patching and updating
+- Software patches and updates

-- Employee training for new technology
+- Employee training on new technology

-- Troubleshooting of hardware and software
+- Troubleshooting hardware and software

 - Setting up new technology

-- Behind-the-scenes equipment repair and management
+- Behind-the-scenes equipment and device management